 It’s important that you maintain control as to where your dog can go in your house when he is exhibiting possessive behavior.

-This is to prevent him from “free” access to whatever things that he feels is valuable to him (especially on the enticing foods), and possess them by hiding them.
+This is to prevent him from “free” access to whatever things that he feels are valuable to him (especially on the enticing foods), and possess them by hiding them.